Contents - Click a link to skip to the section you want to read

 Compare even the most expensive fruits and veggies to decent cuts of meat and you’ll see that being a vegan needn’t break the bank.

 FACT: Maintaining a vegan diet needn’t be a budgetary nightmare.
-Think pasta, beans, lentils and the like and you’ll soon see that these staples are far cheaper than meat and dairy products, especially as you can buy them in bulk and store them without fear of them going bad.
+Think vegan pasta recipes, beans, lentils and the like and you’ll soon see that these staples are far cheaper than meat and dairy products, especially as you can buy them in bulk and store them without fear of them going bad.

 The truly expensive vegan products are the ones that you should be avoiding, i.e. the processed garbage that has been heavily marketed.
 Stick to the good stuff and you’ll be surprised just how inexpensive eating vegan can be.